WindGabrielx/Workshops_DataEngineer/README.md

-# Workshop_DataEngineer
+# Workshop_DataTH
-Welcome to my repository This collection contains various workshops and practice projects that I have completed to enhance my skills in data engineer role, These projects showcase my journey of learning and my readiness for professional opportunities in the field.
+Welcome to my workshop!
+In this session, I will share various case studies and practical examples from my learning journey through DataTH, an online platform offering the "Road to Data Engineer 2.0" course.
+The content here showcases the skills and knowledge I’ve gained.

 Workshop1 :
 - Converting data into a Pandas DataFrame